CarawaysClass/carawaysclass.github.io/bcis1305/bcis1305-syllabus_OLD.md

 Students are expected to conduct themselves appropriately while on College property or in an on-line environment.
 Students may receive disciplinary action up to and including suspension, if they violate System or College rules, disrupt classes, or interfere with the opportunity of others to obtain an education.
 Students who pose a threat to the safety of others will be subject to immediate withdrawal from the classroom, campus environment, and/or on-line environment, as well as face subsequent criminal charges, as appropriate.

 **Please refer to the Student Code of Conduct located on-line at <a href="http://www.lonestar.edu/student-responsibilities.htm"  target="_blank">http://www.lonestar.edu/student-responsibilities.htm</a> for additional information.**

-_Sleeping (or laying your head on your desk) is not allowed in the classroom.
-On the first occurrence, you will be asked to refrain from sleeping.
-On a second occurrence, you will be asked to leave the room._

-Lone Star College - University Park is a smoking-free campus.  _The use of e-cigarettes, electronic cigarettes, vapor cigarettes, pipes, vapes, etc. is strictly prohibited throughout campus._

 ### Lone Star College Assistive Facilities
 Lone Star College is very committed to equal access in educational opportunities and provides assistance through disability services.
 Each main campus has an assistive technology lab to assist students with disabilities.
 These centers offer a wide range of educational technology tools, such as screen readers, for example, to assist students with their educational needs.
 Information specific to your campus' Assistive Services is located on-line at <a href="http://www.lonestar.edu/19287.htm" target="_blank">http://www.lonestar.edu/19287.htm</a>.